camunda/camunda-docs-manual/content/reference/bpmn20/custom-extensions/extension-attributes.md

   <tr>
     <th>Description</th>
     <td>
-      The attribute specifies a process variable which will be set if an escalation has been received by an escalation start or boundary event, see <a href="{{< relref "reference/bpmn20/events/escalation-events.md" >}}">Escalation Events</a> for more information.
+      The attribute specifies a process variable which will be set if an escalation has been received by an escalation start or boundary event, see <a href="{{< ref "/reference/bpmn20/events/escalation-events.md" >}}">Escalation Events</a> for more information.
     </td>
   </tr>
   <tr>